ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/populate-counted-quantities.md

 - the existing **Warehouse Reconciliation Details**;
 - the performed warehouse counts for the current counting session.

-It works only with the rows that belong to the current reconciliation and to the active counting session.
+It works with the rows that belong to the current reconciliation and to the current counting session.

 ### What the operation updates